General Distribution Requirement

 Courses that meet the general education requirements in writing, quantitative thinking, internationalism and US identities and differences are posted on the Registrar's web page in advance of registration for each semester.

 Additional information regarding the general distribution requirement and the general education requirements can be found in the graduation requirements section of this catalog.

-Students can fulfill the Macalester College foreign language requirement in Spanish or Portuguese in this department by completing one of the following: 1.
-A score of 620 or higher on the SAT II test, with listening component, upon entrance to the program.
-2. A score of 4-5 on the Advanced Placement Test offered through high schools.
-3. Successful completion of Macalester's SPAN 204, Intermediate Spanish II or SPAN 220, Accelerated Intermediate Spanish.
-4. Successful completion of Macalester's two-course Portuguese language sequence PORT 111 (Acclerated Elementary Portuguese) through PORT 331 (Luso-Brazilian Voices: Conversation and Composition).
+Students can fulfill the Macalester College foreign language requirement in Spanish or Portuguese in this department by completing one of the following: 1) A score of 4-5 on the Advanced Placement Test offered through high schools; 2) Successful completion of Macalester's SPAN 204 - Intermediate Spanish II or SPAN 220 - Accelerated Intermediate Spanish; 3) Successful completion of Macalester's two-course Portuguese language sequence PORT 111 - Accelerated Beginning Portuguese through PORT 221 - Accelerated Intermediate Portuguese.

 Students earn credit for SPAN 101 and SPAN 102 by scoring 5, 6, or 7 on the International Baccalaureate Exam.
 These students will still need to fulfill the above guidelines for the two-year language requirement.

 Students are expected to satisfy the foreign language requirement through courses at Macalester, unless exceptional circumstances arise.

 Students who fulfilled the language requirement by meeting the guidelines above must take SPAN 305 or SPAN 306 before entering the sequence of courses further required for a major or minor in Spanish.